tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 Swiping barf from my lips, I struggled to breathe. *He was farming them.*

+“Get up, drama queen.
+Honestly, you're as bad as Ariosa."

-“Get up,” Wen dragged me to my feet,  but my legs weren't working.
+Wen dragged me to my feet,  but my legs weren't working.
 My head felt thick, my thoughts dizzy and distant.

 I wanted to lie to myself, tell myself I wasn't seeing this.
 But the blood on the floor was real, the splatters of scarlet staining skin and steel.
 In front of me was a man, my age, strapped to a chair, closed eyes flickering, lips parted in a silent scream.
 It looked like he used to be a college student, splinters of who he was still lingering.
 I could see where his hair used to be, tufts of dark blonde still attached to what was left of his scalp.